AleOnta/CapstoneProject-Epicode/README.md

 - Follow the next path to find it: `./CinemaCapstoneBE/src/main/resources/backup.sql`

 Once retrieved the file is, open PG Admin and:
   1. Create a new database with the name `CapstoneProject_cinema`.
   2. Then right click on it and select `Restore`.
   3. In field `Filename` select the backup.sql file found before.
   4. Then click again on `Restore` to complete the process.

+After that, open Eclipse IDE (for Enterprise Edition) into a workspace and:
+  1. Click on `File` in the menu.
+  2. Select `Import`.
+  3. Click on `Existing Maven Project`.
+  4. Click on `Browse` and select the CinemaCapstoneBE directory in the cloned repository.

+Once completed those two steps, you are ready to run the API on `http://localhost:8080`.
+To do that, right-click on the project folder in the package explorer, hover with the mouse on the field `Run As` and select `Spring Boot Application`.

 ### Front end setup:
-1. Clone the repository: `git clone [https://github.com/AleOnta/CapstoneProject-Epicode]`

 2. Install the dependencies:
 4. Set up the database and configure the connection.
 5. Start the development server: